fenago/pytest-quick-start-guide/python-testing-with-pytest/text-original.md

 - A list of environmental variables that can affect pytest behavior (also discussed in Lab 6, Configuration, on page 115 )
-- A reminder that pytest--markers can be used to see available markers, discussed in Lab 2, Writing Test Functions, on page 23
+- A reminder that pytest --markers can be used to see available markers, discussed in Lab 2, Writing Test Functions, on page 23
-- A reminder that pytest--fixtures can be used to see available fixtures, dis- cussed in Lab 3, pytest Fixtures, on page 51
+- A reminder that pytest --fixtures can be used to see available fixtures, dis- cussed in Lab 3, pytest Fixtures, on page 51

 The last bit of information the help text displays is this note: